Hunting license

 A hunting license or hunting permit is a regulatory or legal mechanism to control hunting, both commercial and recreational.
-A license specifically made for recreational hunting is sometimes called a game license or hunting permit.
+A license specifically made for recreational (game) hunting is sometimes called a game license or game permit.
+Hunting activities beyond the permission of such licensing are typically regarded as poaching and thus wrongful or criminal.

-Hunting may be regulated informally by unwritten law, self-restraint, a moral code, or by governmental laws.
-The purposes for requiring hunting licenses include the protection of natural treasures, and raising tax revenue (often, but not always, to dedicated funds).
+Hunting may be regulated formally via game laws issued by a legislature or government agency, or informally by unwritten conventions, self-restraint ethics or moral code among the hunter community.
+The purposes for requiring hunting licenses include natural resource management, conservation of vulnerable/endangered species and raising tax revenue (often, but not always, to dedicated funds).
+Some laws require a specific waiting period between application and receiving a license.

 History

 Hunting licenses are millennia old.
 Amongst the first hunting laws in the Common law tradition was from the time of William the Conqueror (reign in England starting 1066).
 In the Peterborough Chronicle entry of 1087, The Rime of King William reported in verse that: